Religious Studies (Key Stages 3 & 4)

-The RE department intends to give students the opportunity to learn about other people’s beliefs, cultures and morals whilst developing their own opinions so that they are prepared to succeed in Modern multi-faith Britain.
+The Religious Education curriculum intends to give students the opportunity to learn about other people’s beliefs, cultures and morals, whilst developing their own opinions so that they are prepared to succeed in modern multi-faith Britain.

-We follow Edexcel Specification B Christianity and Islam.
-It is 100% exam with 2 examinations at the end of Year 11 with an exam on each religion.
+At Key Stage 4, we follow Edexcel Specification B Christianity and Islam.
+It is a 100% examined course with two examinations at the end of Year 11 with an exam on each religion.
 Each is split with 50% ethics and 50% religious beliefs and practices.

-This means that students generally spend Y10 looking at Christianity in more detail including major beliefs and practices.
-The ethical topics are marriage and family, life and death issues.
+Students generally spend Year 10 looking at Christianity in more detail including major beliefs and practices.
+The ethical topics are Marriage and Family and Life and Death.

 In Year 11 students look at Islam in more depth including major beliefs and practices.
 The ethical topics are Peace and Conflict and Crime and Punishment.